1979 WHA playoffs

-The 1979 WHA playoffs was the postseason tournament of the World Hockey Association's 1978–79 season.
+The 1979 WHA playoffs was the postseason tournament of the World Hockey Association's 1978–79 WHA season.
 The seventh and final tournament concluded with five of the surviving six teams competing for the Avco World Trophy; the merger between the WHA and the National Hockey League loomed ahead after the announcement of a merger in late March, with the four teams to move to the NHL already selected.
+The playoff format was announced in January 1979.
 The playoffs were threatened to not be played entirely due to a dispute over the playoff pool in which the league wanted to cut the pool to $88,000 less than last year due to less games being played.
 It was noted at the time that the original WHA playoff pool was at one point $740,000 but now was considerably less than that; the dispute was tabled to after the playoffs.
-The playoff teams and seeding were not fully determined until nearly the final game of the regular season, as Peter Sullivan's overtime goal gave the Winnipeg Jets the victory Birmingham Bulls on April 15, 1979 that clinched the third seed for Winnipeg and also eliminated the Bulls from having the final seed in the playoffs in favor of the Cincinnati Stingers; the Jets win made the outcome of the game played the following day with the fourth-place New England Whalers moot.
+The playoff teams and seeding were not fully determined until nearly the final game of the regular season, as Peter Sullivan's overtime goal gave the Winnipeg Jets the victory over Birmingham Bulls on April 15, 1979 that clinched the third seed for Winnipeg and also eliminated the Bulls from having the final seed in the playoffs in favor of the Cincinnati Stingers; the Jets win made the outcome of the game played the following day with the fourth-place New England Whalers moot.